2020

 Objective of the climate change vulnerability analysis for real estate assets in France and Australia

 In the context of climate change, it is essential to assess the impact of this phenomenon on real estate assets, in order to anticipate the financial risks and vulnerabilities involved.
-This vulnerability study has been specially developed for properties located in France and Australia, two regions with different climatic conditions that are vulnerable to extreme weather conditions.
+This vulnerability analysis has been specially developed for properties located in France and Australia, two regions with different climatic conditions that are vulnerable to extreme weather conditions.

 This approach aims to provide asset owners and managers with an accurate understanding of the impact of climate change on the value and integrity of their buildings in the future.
 In order to achieve this, the vulnerability analysis is divided into two main steps: the creation of a vulnerability matrix, and then the assessment of building elements according to future scenarios for the Vinci company.

-Phase 1: Co-construction of a vulnerability matrix with the customer
+Phase 1: Co-construction of a vulnerability matrix with the customeR

 To begin this vulnerability analysis, it is necessary to create a customized vulnerability matrix with the customer.
 It is crucial to take this step in order to better understand the specific nature of the business, the assets concerned and the climatic risks they face.
 Indeed, each building stock has its own specific characteristics which impact on its reactivity to climatic hazards, such as the type of construction, its location, its exposure to meteorological phenomena and even its use can play a decisive role.